 Your team may consider several kinds of surgery, including techniques that avoid healthy tissue or use smaller incisions than traditional surgery.
 They will recommend the one that’s best for you.

 We also offer exceptionally skilled surgeons for reconstructive surgery, robotic procedures and other specialized techniques.

 Expertise: Our cancer surgeons are fellowship trained in specific types of surgery.
 They completed advanced study in their specialties at some of the best cancer programs in the country.
 They include Stanford University, Memorial Sloan Kettering Cancer Center, the Mayo Clinic, MD Anderson Cancer Center, UCSF Medical Center and Harvard University.

-Team approach: Our team includes more than 30 surgeons who are leaders in their fields.
+Top minds together: Our team includes more than 30 surgeons who are leaders in their fields.
 They consult one another and surgeons across OHSU.
 They also work with your other cancer doctors to plan surgery that best serves your overall treatment plan.

 Support services: When you seek care from the Knight Cancer Institute you benefit from the full menu of OHSU programs, including specialists in: